 Our friend went to the limb clinic to get her artificial leg serviced and

 checked over, they asked her to leave it with them and come back later.

 When I was 11, I was given spectacles, but it was another twenty years before I found an optician who had the sense and consideration to tell me that my frequent, unbearable headaches and double vision were caused by lazy eye muscles, and could have been cured easily, years ago, by exercises.
+I could never catch a ball because I couldn’t tell which one to go for.
 It must have impacted on my life tremendously, I didn’t know other people didn’t have double vision and frequent headaches.
 The optician was amazed when I followed his advice, and my eyes improved dramatically in a few months.

 At least six members of Beth’s family suffer some symptoms of the mysterious, painful and debilitating illness known as EDS, and most doctors are not equipped to diagnose the condition, but one important clue is that if members of a family have apparently rare but different conditions, and there is no obvious connection, EDS may be the link.
 Collagen is a major building block for the body, and its failure can cause many diverse symptoms, including…

 Irritable Bowel Syndrome

 Allergies & Brittle Asthma